USDx stablecoin Price Reaches $1.00 on Exchanges (USDX)

-USDx stablecoin (CURRENCY:USDX) traded down 0.3% against the US dollar during the 24-hour period ending at 20:00 PM ET on August 1st.
+USDx stablecoin (CURRENCY:USDX) traded 0.3% lower against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on August 2nd.
+In the last week, USDx stablecoin has traded 0.3% lower against the U.S. dollar.
 USDx stablecoin has a market capitalization of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last day.
-Over the last week, USDx stablecoin has traded down 0.3% against the US dollar.
-One USDx stablecoin coin can currently be bought for $1.00 or 0.00008734 BTC on cryptocurrency exchanges.
+One USDx stablecoin coin can now be purchased for about $1.00 or 0.00008734 BTC on popular exchanges.

 According to CryptoCompare, “USDX is a stablecoin, pegged to the US dollar in a 1:1 ratio.
 It is backed by LHT – the core cryptocurrency of USDX Wallet.
 USDX can be quickly and with no fees exchanged to LHT via USDX Wallet app.
 The combination of the LHT token and USDX stablecoin is boosting global cryptocurrency usage and increasing its safety.
 USDX Wallet is a blockchain-based transfer money mobile app that enables instant transactions with no borders, intermediaries and fees.
 The USDX Wallet app guarantees multi-level security for all transactions and instant transfers of assets by username, phone number or QR code.
 USDX Wallet is based on the exclusive Lighthouse Blockchain.
 This blockchain is built using tried-and-tested Graphene technology, which provides stability, security and high performance (100,000 transactions per second).
 To access the USDX whitepaper, please click here. “